thaytan/contrib/README.md

 - **0** - `ignore`: Do not apply timestamp to any buffer
 - **1** - `main`: Apply timestamps only to the main buffers based on current stream time (identical to enabling `do-timestamp=true`)
 - **2** (default) - `all`: Apply timestamps to all buffers based on current stream time, i.e. since the element was last put to PLAYING
-- **3** - `k4a_common`: Apply timestamps to all buffers based on the timestamps obtained from physical K4A device or playback
+- **3** - `k4a_common`: Apply timestamps to all buffers based on the timestamps obtained from physical K4A device or playback.
+A common timestamp will be applied to all buffers belonging to one capture.
+Such timestamp is always based on the frame that belongs to the main stream (usually `depth`)
-- **4** - `k4a_individual`: Apply timestamps to all buffers based on the timestamps obtained from physical K4A device or playback
+- **4** - `k4a_individual`: Apply timestamps to all buffers based on the timestamps obtained from physical K4A device or playback.
+Each buffer receives an individual timestamp based on the K4A timestamps of the corresponding frame.
+Note that `depth` and `ir` streams of K4A are always synchronised but their timestamps can differ from `color` and `imu` streams

 Here are some overall guidelines for their usage: